PoDiGG/generate-population-density/README.md

 * `region.csv`: Visualization of the region.
 Population distribution levels are indicated for each cell with a color between white, red and black (going from low to high).
 Green dots indicate stops.

+This tool accepts the following parameters `bus`, `train` or `train_nl`, which respectively creates region files for the Belgian bus and railway company and the Dutch railway company.

 ## Input data